mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 for accessing the names exported by the package.

-Refer to the names exported by an imported package by preceding them with the package name followed by a period.
+Refer to the names exported by an imported package by preceding them with the package name followed by a period, for example, `httprouter.ResponseWriter`.
-For example, `httprouter.ResponseWriter`.
 It is not possible to add the exported names to the current namespace to avoid using the `pkgName.` prefix.